gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerScannedFileTypes.md

 ## DESCRIPTION
 The Set-AIPScannerScannedFileType cmdlet sets a list of file types to scan or exclude from scanning by the Azure Information Protection scanner.
 To scan all file types, use `*`.
 To scan only specific file types, specify `*.<file name extension>`.
 To exclude specific file types from being scanned, specify `-*.<file name extension>`.

 When you specify this list and do not specify a data repository, the list applies to all data repositories that do not have their own list specified.

-If you specify a list for all data repositories and a specific data repository, the list for the data repository takes precedence.
+After you have specified your file types list, you can verify the contents by running [Get-AIPScannerConfiguration](./Get-AIPScannerConfiguration.md)and [Get-AIPScannerRepository](./Get-AIPScannerRepository.md).
+To change your list of file types:

+- To add a new file type to the list, use [Add-AIPScannerScannedFileType](Add-AIPScannerScannedFileType.md).

+- To remove a file type from the list, use [Remove-AIPScannerScannedFileType](Remove-AIPScannerScannedFileType.md).

 ## EXAMPLES